 I Grind My Teeth at Night.
 Can I Get a Dental Implant?
-Teeth grinding or clenching, known medically as "Bruxism", is a problem that can be experienced mostly at night and sometimes during the day.
-Those who only experience this problem at night may not realize it for a long time.
+Teeth grinding or clenching, medically known as "bruxism," is a problem that can occur mostly at night and sometimes during the day.
+Those who experience this problem exclusively at night may sometimes go unnoticed for long periods of time.

 We can consider it as one of the harmful habits that cannot be prevented. teeth grindingIt is a disorder that is caused by problems in the central nervous system, usually as a result of stress.
 This problem, for which a definitive treatment has not yet been developed, can also cause other dental problems.

-Grinding teeth, can cause implant treatment to fail because it will put extra pressure on the teeth.
-However, precautions that can be taken when starting treatment against this situation will prevent failure.
-Your dentist can suggest different alternatives as a solution to your teeth grinding problem.
+Teeth grinding can cause implant treatment to fail because it puts extra pressure on the teeth.
+However, taking precautions when starting treatment can prevent this from happening.
+Your dentist can suggest various solutions to your teeth grinding problem.

 For example, strengthening your teeth by making multiple implants instead of one is one of the precautions that can be taken.
 In this way, the excessive pressure that teeth grinding would apply to a single implant is reduced, distributed over several implants and damage is prevented.